mpaolino/shorty/shorty/docs/api.rst

 Parameters
 ----------
+encoded
-encoded - short URL token to decode an redirect to URL target
+    *string* short URL token to decode an redirect to URL target

 Response
 --------